-Inventories: Cost determined based on acquisition costs with adjustment by writedown taking into consideration decline of profitability first-out method or the last purchase method.
+Inventories: Cost determined based on acquisition costs with adjustment by writedown taking into consideration decline of profitability process:

+Finished Goods.

-Finished Goods, Merchandise and Work-in-process:
+Merchandise and Work-in-

 Cost of finished goods and work in process is mainly determined by the average cost method.
-Cost of merchandise is determined by the first-in, first-out method from fiscal 2017.
+Cost of merchandise is determined by the first-in, first-out method or the last purchase method.